qtiger/skymo/README.md

 The structure of a **skymo** site is held in JSON files.
 The admin interface allows this to be edited, although not all the features have been implemented

 ##Pages
 Pages are the building blocks of a **skymo** site.
-A page can be vary be a simple piece of content, or a complex custom piece of functionality (or anything in between).
+A page can be vary from a simple piece of content, to a complex custom piece of functionality (or anything in between).

 |Field|Description|
 |---|---|